Best things to do in Venice

 With a Baroque design, this church was completed in 1687 and is designated as a minor basilica of the Roman Catholic Church.

-Taking centre stage on the Grand Canal, the exterior is decorated with four statues of the apostles and the main dome towers above the skyline.
+Taking center stage on the Grand Canal, the exterior is decorated with four statues of the apostles and the main dome towers above the skyline.

 The interior gives the impression of great space and the hexagonal design allows light to pour in.

-Although not decorated to the same degree as other churches in Italy, this basilica has a great deal of symmetry and is truly pleasing on the eye.
+Although not decorated to the same degree as other churches in Italy, this basilica has a great deal of symmetry and is truly pleasing to the eye.